There’s a perfect AR-15 out there for you and we’ll help you find it.

 The lower holds the trigger mechanism and for the most part, you can swap out the upper for even different calibers, from the .22LR to the .50 Beowulf.

-There’s also tons of aftermarket products to customize the look, feel, and performance of your AR-15 to match your personality and intended use.
+There are also tons of aftermarket products to customize the look, feel, and performance of your AR-15 to match your personality and intended use.

 However, there’s a prevailing stigma (especially online) of putting too much possibly unnecessary stuff on your gun, and making you a “mall ninja” or being too “tacticool.”